Ajsalemo/angular-env-var-with-processenv/README.md

 This repo shows how to utilize `process.env.YOUR_ENV_VARS` with Angular.

-By default, Angular uses the `src/environments/environment.prod.ts` or `src/environments/environment.ts` folder for environment variables.
+By default, Angular uses the `src/environments/environment.prod.ts` or `src/environments/environment.ts` folder for environment variables - and assumes you will be hardcoding property and values directly within.
 This differs from other SPAs where you can pass them in via `process.env.` and their respective prefix to expose them to the browser.

 The main points to review are:
 - `package.json`: